Stay Safe on Black Friday and Cyber Monday

 One of the main threats of social media is the fact that there is little or no verification associated with setting up an account.
 Hackers take advantage of this by creating accounts that look like legitimate businesses and using them in a variety of scams and attacks.
 To make things worse, shortened links, which conceal their target address, are common on social media due to message length limits.

 While on social media, never click on a link.
 Visit the retailer’s website directly and find the sale that way.

 Staying Safe on Black Friday and Cyber Monday

-Black Friday and Cyber Monday are great opportunities to get deals on things that may be unaffordable the rest of the year.
+Black Friday and Cyber Monday are great opportunities to get deals on things that may be unaffordable for the rest of the year.
 However, both retailers and hackers take advantage of the excitement and urgency of shoppers.
-While shopping online, take the extra second to ensure that you and your family is cyber safe.
+While shopping online, take the extra second to ensure that you and your family are cyber-safe.

 If you’ve got parents, aunts, uncles, cousins, friends, or co-workers you know are excited about all the hot deals coming their way next week- send them a copy of this blog.
 We love a bargain, but giving away your personal information to a hacker is not part of that “great deal”.
 Stay safe & Happy Hunting!